How to Rotate Screen in Windows 10

 Hit CTRL + ALT + Up Arrow and your Windows desktop should return to landscape mode.
 You can rotate the screen to portrait or upside-down landscape, by hitting CTRL + ALT + Left Arrow, Right Arrow or Down arrow.

-Fix Sideways Screen With Display Settings Menu
+Rotate Screen with Display Settings Menu

 If, for some reason, the shortcut keys don't work (and they should), try this method.